-- 2.1 The superintendents responsible for human resources are responsible for determining the process that will be used for filling vacant in-school administrative positions following Board Policy 16 . - 2.2 All in school administrator position shall be filled by the vice-principal and principal pools created by the superintendents responsible for human resources and the hiring committee. - 2.3 Administrative selections shall be reported to the Board after appointments have been made and before public announcement. - 2.4 The Director retains the prerogative to initiate transfers of in-school administrators.
+- 2.1 The Superintendent(s) responsible for human resources are responsible for determining the process that will be used for filling vacant in-school administrative positions following Board Policy 16: Recruitment and Selection of Personnel. - 2.2 All in school administrator position shall be filled by the vice-principal and principal pools created by the Superintendent(s) responsible for human resources and the hiring committee. - 2.3 Administrative selections shall be reported to the Board after appointments have been made and before public announcement. - 2.4 The Director retains the prerogative to initiate transfers of in-school administrators.